 1) MEDITATION: Did you know the average person has approximately 40,000 thoughts per day?
 Our minds are constantly racing; attempting to arrange the pieces of this never-ending puzzle of life.
 We need relief from this deluge.

 Meditation can be as simple as reading a book intently, weeding your garden, or repeating a Sanskrit phrase for 3 minutes.
 Whatever form you choose, allow yourself a small space each day where you are more than just a series of thoughts.
 Allow yourself to just be in the moment.

-If you’re unsure where to start, I found The Chopra Center’s 21 Day Meditation challenge to be a pretty life altering introduction to meditation.
+If you’re unsure where to start, I found The Chopra Center’s 21 Day Meditation challenge to be a pretty great introduction to meditation.
 After a few days, I began to crave that time where I could be free from my meandering, repetitive thoughts, and feel profoundly grounded.

 We may not be able to get our perfect 8 hours a night every night, because let’s face it, our children sometimes need us during those hours.
 But, we can avoid staying up late trying to catch up on things we think we should do.
 Laundry.
 Dishes.
 Your latest netflix binge.
 It’s okay to do those things once in a while, but not night after night at the expense of your health.

 Now, I have a fairly relaxed approach to style and fashion.
 I rarely wear makeup.
 But I very much admire a well-put together woman.
 I read once that you should wash your hair the day before you really need to, and that has seriously (and sadly) stuck with me.
 I always feel kind of amazing after I put in the effort to wash and style my hair.
 But, the prospect of doing so always makes me put it off for another day when I have more time.